The Connor Davidson + Brief Resilience Scales

 The CD-RISC-2, CD-RISC-10, and CD-RISC-25 are the only versions of the scale authorized for use.

-There are many unauthorized versions, created without permission and in violation of copyright.
+There are many unauthorized versions, made without permission and in violation of copyright.

 The CD-RISC-2 is a two items scale of the longer CD-RISC.
-This short scale is useful as a brief measure of resilience or for measuring progress after treatment.
+This short scale is useful as a short assessment of resilience or for measuring progress after treatment.
 (Vaishnavi, Connor & Davidson (2007).

-According to Vaishnavi, Connor & Davidson (2007), the CD-RISC-2 shows test-retest reliability, adequate internal consistency, convergent validity, as well as divergent validity.
+According to Vaishnavi, Connor & Davidson (2007), the CD-RISC-2 demonstrates test-retest reliability, adequate internal consistency, convergent validity, as well as divergent validity.

-As part of the study done by Vaishnavi, Connor & Davidson (2007), two items from the original scale were used:
+As part of the research conducted by Vaishnavi, Connor & Davidson (2007), two items from the original scale were used:

 I am able to adapt when changes occur.
 I tend to bounce back after illness, injury or other hardships.

-The originators of the scale selected these two items as etymologically capturing the true essence of resilience, or the ability to bounce back and successfully adapt to change.
+The originators of the scale chose these two items as etymologically capturing the true essence of resilience, or the ability to bounce back and successfully adapt to change.

 The 10-item scale is comprised of ten of the original 25 items from the CD-RISC-10 scale.
 Total points possible range from 0-40.